watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

    git push
    ```

-2. Now login to Azure DevOps to create your first build.
+4. Now login to Azure DevOps to create your first build.
 Navigate to the
    `content-web` repository and choose 'Set up Build'

    ![A screenshot of the content-web repository with an arrow pointed at the Set up Build button](media/hol-2019-10-01_19-50-16.png)

-3. Azure DevOps will automatically detect the pipeline YAML you added.
+5. Azure DevOps will automatically detect the pipeline YAML you added.
 You can
    make additional edits here if needed.
 Click `Run` when you are ready to
    execute the pipeline.

    ![A screenshot of the "Review your pipeline YAML" page.
 An arrow points at the Run button](media/hol-2019-10-02_07-33-16.png)

-4. Azure DevOps will queue your first build and execute the pipeline when an
+6. Azure DevOps will queue your first build and execute the pipeline when an
    agent becomes available.

    ![A screenshot of Azure DevOps Pipeline with a queued job.](media/hol-2019-10-02_07-39-24.png)

-5. The build should take about five minutes to complete.
+7. The build should take about five minutes to complete.

    ![A screenshot of Azure DevOps Pipeline with a completed job.](media/hol-2019-10-02_08-28-49.png)

    > **Note**: The build may fail due to an authorization error related to the
-   Docker Registry Service connection, if this is the case then click
+   > Docker Registry Service connection, if this is the case then click
-   "Authorize Resources" and run the build again.
+   > "Authorize Resources" and run the build again.
    > ![A screenshot showing an authorization failure error.
 An arrow points to the Authorize Resources button.](media/hol-2019-10-02_07-30-37.png)

-6. Next, create the `content-api` build.
+8. Next, create the `content-api` build.
 Select the `content-api` repository.
    This repository already includes `azure-pipelines.yaml`.
 Click 'Set up
    Build', then click `Run` to start the pipeline.

-7. While the content-api build runs, setup one last build for content-init by following the same steps as the previous two builds.
+9. While the `content-api` build runs, setup one last build for `content-init`
+   by following the same steps as the previous `content-api` build.

-8. Visit your ACR instance in the Azure portal, you should see new containers tagged with the Azure DevOps build number.
+10. Visit your ACR instance in the Azure portal, you should see new containers
+    tagged with the Azure DevOps build number.

     ![A screenshot of the container images in ACR.](media/Ex1-Task7.28.png)